-When Lynyrd Skynyrd Headed for a Period of Turbulence With ‘Nuthin’ Fancy’
+When Lynyrd Skynyrd Headed for Turbulence With ‘Nuthin’ Fancy’

 Lynyrd Skynyrd were a band on the rise when they returned to record stores with their third LP, Nuthin' Fancy — but they were also headed for a period of extreme turbulence.
 The trouble actually started while they were still in the studio working on Fancy, which arrived in stores on March 24, 1975.
 Signed and discovered by Al Kooper, who'd produced their first two albums for his Sounds of the South label, the band chafed under Kooper's direction during the Fancy sessions, and ultimately decided to part ways after the record wrapped.